rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 #### Common log items

-The following common items are included in the **DriveClient.log** file:
+The following common items are included in the **driveclient.log** file:

 - `rax::LoggingPolicy::PerformSetup(134)`: Indicates the starte of the DriveClient service.
 - `rax::AgentPolicy::TearDown(38)] Tearing down logging...`: Indicates that the DriveClient service was properly shut down.